mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 If the user has made selection(s) in the previous search result page, if a default selection is applied from an *SDMX* annotation (see [documentation](/dotstatsuite-documentation/using-dlm/custom-data-view/default-selection/)), or if the URL contains dimension selections, then these selections are automatically pre-applied in the filters.

 Whenever there is no filter item selection, then it is indicated in the filter title by **"all"**, e.g. `"all/39"`.
 When all filter items are selected, the number of selected items is displayed instead `"39/39"`.
+The numbers also include facets values with no data (greyed out).
 Because making **no selections and complete selections return the same data**, the usage of "all" should help to clarify this effect, while there remains a visual distinction for the fact that a saved selection is static while the items concerned by no selection may evolve over time.
 Indeed, as a generic behavior, when no element of a filter is selected, then it acts as if all items were selected.
 However, if a corresponding query is saved (e.g. bookmarked page, saved API query or shared dynamic table/chart), then the results may defer later in case the available dimension items evolve.
 Therefore, while a full selection would always correspond to 39 items, for no filter selection the number of actually considered dimension items might increase, e.g. 40, 41 etc.